arokem/pubmed-gpt/README.md

 # pubmed-gpt

-Use gpt to summarize articles from pubmed.
+Use gpt to summarize articles from pubmed as a slide presentation.
+The goal of this software is to find the top 8 articles on a topic in pubmed (based on pubmed's "relevance" criterion) and ask GPT to summarize the abstract of each article as a single slide, providing also a title slide and a summary slide, which should hopefully synthesize the mess.

 ## Install